mohitrajain/wire-docs/src/developer/reference/conversation.md

 We will talk to the backend using the API that the clients use, so we need a pseudo-user that we can authenticate as.
 We assume this user has been created by other means.
-For the sake of testing, you could just use the team admin (but you don't need admin privileges for this user).
+For the sake of testing, you could just use the team admin (but you don’t need admin privileges for this user).

 So here is some shell environment we will need: